qrspeter/Practices-1st-course/README.md

 # interest_rate.py
 Calculate the deposit amount taking into account the interest rate in a few years.
 Apply f-strings to show the result.

-# timer_dispersion/
-Calculate average and dispersion for data from a timer in file.

 ## wien_law.py
 Using the Wien's law  calculate wavelength of a peak position of radiation at different temperature of a body.
 Check input values.